frederikptk/amd_hypervisor/README.md

  - guest virtual to guest phyiscal address
  - ASID generation
  - removal of unnecessary TEST_PTR calls
- - change pointers to be like in the Linux kernel

  - All exitcodes and instruction intercept definitions
  - MSR intercept handling